Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Threshold Strategies of Debt Run Model

 In Appendix \ref{app B}, we provide a numerical algorithm to approximate the solution of the above PDE (\ref{PenalizedEquMaturity}).
 In the rest of this section, we show that PDE (\ref{PenalizedEquMaturity}) implies a unique threshold for the representative short-term creditor, i.e., there exists a unique \emph{debt run barrier} $D_t^{Run}$ such that she will run on the firm whenever both the firm's asset value falls below such a barrier and her contract expires at some maturity $T_n$.
 Thus, the debt run time in our model is characterized endogenously by the following first-passage-time

 where $x^*(t)$ is the threshold we shall derive in the remainder of this section.
-Recall that $X_t=V_t/S_t$ is the ratio of the firm fundamental over the short-term debt, so the debt run barrier $D_t^{Run}$ should be given as
+Recall that $X_t=V_t/S_t$ is the ratio of the firm fundamental over the short-term debt, so the debt run barrier $D_t^{Run}$ is given as

 We derive a free-boundary problem to determine first the threshold $x^*(t)$ and secondly the debt run barrier $D_t^{Run}$ based on the semi-linear PDE (\ref{PenalizedEquMaturity}). \begin{itemize} \item[(i)] If $x>x^*(t)$, the representative short-term creditor will keep lending her money to the firm because either the debt is not due yet or if the debt is due she decides to roll over her funding.
 Her value function $U(t,x)>1$, and (\ref{PenalizedEquMaturity}) reduces to